Topic-specific policies

 Personal comments

-If ’27001 certification - as opposed to protecting and exploiting information - is an overriding management objective, an organisation may conceivably implement an ISMS ‘on paper’, perhaps arbitrarily defining a narrow ISMS scope with a minimalist Statement of Applicability, and declaring an unreasonably high risk tolerance.
-Certification auditors generally do substantiate the existence of information security controls as well as the management system controls, at least to some extent (how much being a moot point - the auditors determine which controls to sample and audit), primarily in accordance with ISO/IEC 27001 clause 4.4 that formally requires the ISMS to be ‘established, implemented, maintained and continually improved’.
+Certification against ISO/IEC 27001 requires certification auditors to audit the organisation’s ISMS for conformity with the standard.
+If ISO/IEC 27001 certification - as opposed to protecting and exploiting information - is an overriding management objective, an organisation may conceivably implement an ISMS ‘on paper’, perhaps arbitrarily defining a narrow ISMS scope with a minimalist Statement of Applicability, and declaring an unreasonably high risk tolerance.
+In practice, therefore, certification auditors generally do substantiate the existence, operation and suitability of information security controls as well as the [implicit] management system, management and governance controls, at least to some extent, primarily in accordance with ISO/IEC 27001 clause 4.4 that formally requires the ISMS to be ‘established, implemented, maintained and continually improved’.

 < Previous standard ^ Up a level ^ Next standard >

-Copyright © 2024 IsecT LtdContact us re Intellectual Property Rights
+Copyright © 2024 IsecT Ltd. Contact us re Intellectual Property Rights